dylanell/sentence-2-vec/README.md

 ```

 The dataset processing in this project assumes the text data in each row of
 the `csv` datafile is ready to be tokenized by whitespace alone.
-For example
+For example,
- , row one of the example `csv` file above would yield a tokenized question
+row one of the example `csv` file above would yield a tokenized question
 example as `['question', 'one', '?']`.
 It is important to note that if the
-   question of row one was `question one?`, the tokenization in this project
+question of row one was `question one?`, the tokenization in this project would
-    would yield `['question', 'one?']`, therefore punctuation must be
+yield `['question', 'one?']`, therefore punctuation must be pre-processed as
-     pre-processed as separate words and separated by a 'space' character
+separate words and separated by a 'space' character prior to generating the
-      prior to generating the `csv` datafile for this project.
+`csv` datafile for this project.

  ### Training:

- Training options and hyperparameters are pulled from the `config.yaml` file
+Training options and hyperparameters are pulled from the `config.yaml` file and
-  and can be changed by editing the file contents.
-The `train.py` script
+can be changed by editing the file contents.
+The `train.py` script accepts only
-   accepts only several specific values for the `model_type` variable in
+several specific values for the `model_type` variable in `config.yaml`
-    `config.yaml` corresponding to the type of NLP model you would like to
+corresponding to the type of NLP model you would like to train.
+Train a model
-     train.
-Train a model by running the command:
+by running the command:

 ```
 $ python train.py